Maltby, South Yorkshire: Politics

 The town lies in the South Yorkshire constituency of Rother Valley, currently held by Labour MP Jake Richards.

 Maltby also falls within the jurisdiction of the Metropolitan Borough of Rotherham, under the mayorship of Rukhsana Ismail, as well as the South Yorkshire Mayoral Combined Authority, under the mayorship of Oliver Coppard.

+Kelseii Brown was the first Reform UK councillor to get elected on Maltby Town Council.
+He was elected unopposed.